History of Royal Navy Helicopter Search and Rescue: Units

-Future
+Standing down

-In March 2013 the Department for Transport announced that it had a signed a contract with Bristow Helicopters Ltd to provide search and rescue helicopter services in the UK with operations will commencing progressively from 2015.
-The new service is expected to be fully operational across the United Kingdom by summer 2017 and will utilize AgustaWestland AW189 and Sikorsky S-92 based at ten locations around the UK.
+In March 2013 the Department for Transport announced that it had a signed a contract with Bristow Helicopters Ltd to provide search and rescue helicopter services in the UK with operations commencing progressively from 2015.
+The new service was expected to be fully operational across the United Kingdom by summer 2017 and would utilize AgustaWestland AW189 and Sikorsky S-92 based at ten locations around the UK.